cp79shark/GoogleDomainsDdnsService/README.md

 ## Configuration File Overview
 The GoogleDomainsDdnsSvc.exe.config defines what hosts and how often to update their Dynamic DNS entries.
 The default interval is every 24 hours an update will occur.
-There are five fields that make up a <domains> collection entry.
+There are five fields that make up a &lt;domains&gt; collection entry.

 * hostname: The host entry (xyz.blah.com) you wish to update
 * username: The generated username for the Dynamic DNS host entry from **Dynamic DNS** / (your subdomain) / **View Credentials** on the Google Domains DNS manager